 - At least 20 percent protected time to complete grant writing activities.
 Letters of support from the sponsoring Department Chair or Program Director, required as a component of the GGP application, must specify the amount of protected time that will be given if the applicant is accepted into the program.

 - Sufficient time to conduct the study if funded.

-- Financial support to attend the two GGP in-person sessions.
+- Financial support to attend all GGP in-persons sessions (1-2 per academic year).